revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

   </details>

 ---
-4.Predict the output of the following code?
+4.Predict the output of the following code.

 ```python
 class myclass():